marcolcal/udacity-planning-for-high-observability/lesson-2-sli-slo/readme.md

 Login to Grafana with `admin` for the username and `prom-operator` for the password.

 7. At the end of your exercise, run `terraform destroy` and allow it to destroy all your resources

+#troubleshooting commands used during setup

+#had issues with the kubernetes version and changed on the modules
+#this commmand showed me the version supported on my aws
+aws eks describe-addon-versions